 Halloumi takes the concept of "grilled cheese" literally.
 This cheese won't be constrained between two slices of bread.
 It dives directly onto the grill.
 Deliciousness ensues.

 Because halloumi cheese is firm and has a high melting point, it won't turn into messy, melt-through-the-grill-grates goo.
 Instead, the surface of the cheese firms up, develops gorgeous grill marks, a savory, slightly salty flavor, and a wonderful texture that's unlike anything else.
 But if you were pressed to compare it to something familiar, you might say it almost has the texture and squeak of cheese curds.

 Too chill to grill?
-That's okay, halloumi is also amazing popped under the broiler or fried over high heat in a skillet.
+That's okay, halloumi is also amazing popped under the broiler or fried over medium-high heat in a skillet.

 "Breaded and fried, halloumi adds a new dimension to an Italian favorite," says Buckwheat Queen.
 "It's definitely worth the effort."

 "Pan-fried halloumi, 3 types of beans, red onion, fresh coriander, and mint are tossed with homemade vinaigrette for a unique salad your taste buds will love," says Buckwheat Queen.

 Hit your halloumi with the heat of harissa, the spicy North African sauce, then press it, panini-style.

 Pan frying halloumi is a classic way to enjoy it, and the lemon juice and oregano in this halloumi saganaki just adds to the deliciousness.
 Be sure to have a baguette or other crusty loaf of bread at the ready for mopping up the yummy pan juices.

 Simple Salad with Halloumi